AnnaVih/fake-blogging/README.md

 # Guess word game

-Guess-word game developed in purpose to learn TDD and React testing in general by using Jest and Enzyme
+Simple fake blogs app written in purpose to learn TDD and React testing in general by using Jest and Enzyme

 ### Version
 1.0.0